IAC-deepRL/IAC/README.md

 ### Experiment 5.1 Comparisons with Benchmark Algorithms

-You can find other DRL algorithms (DDPG, TD3, SAC, PPO, ...) in the [ElegantRL (over 1k stars)](https://github.com/AI4Finance-Foundation/ElegantRL) repository.
+You can find other DRL algorithms (TD3, SAC, PPO, A2C, ...) in the [ElegantRL (over 1k stars)](https://github.com/AI4Finance-Foundation/ElegantRL) repository.

 ### Experiment 5.2 Self-comparisons